 We do not have our own clinical-scale manufacturing facility and are currently reliant on a limited number of manufacturers for our lentiviral vector and a single manufacturer to provide our needs for producing our TRuC-T cell product candidates.
 We are in the process of adding manufacturing capacity to support larger clinical trials for our product candidates and have occupied a GMP manufacturing suite at Catapult in Stevenage, United Kingdom.
-We plan to pursue additional manufacturing capacity in the United

-States and in Europe to meet our future demands and may build our own manufacturing capabilities to meet the patient demand for our product candidates.
+We plan to pursue additional manufacturing capacity in the United States and in Europe to meet our future demands and may build our own manufacturing capabilities to meet the patient demand for our product candidates.
 These third-party manufacturing providers may not be able to provide adequate resources or consistent capacity to meet our clinical trial or commercial needs.

-We rely on third parties to manufacture our clinical product supplies, and we may rely on third parties to produce and process our product candidates.
+We rely on third parties to manufacture our product candidates for our clinical trials.

 We rely on third parties for the manufacture of our lentiviral vectors and our product candidates.
 We do not currently own any facility that may be used as our clinical scale manufacturing facility for our product candidates or lentiviral vector and we expect to rely on outside vendors to meet these manufacturing needs.
-Our GMP manufacturing suite at the Cell and Gene Therapy Catapult Limited (Catapult) center in Stevenage, United Kingdom (Catapult) is now operational, and we expect to use it to manufacture and supply TRuC-T cells for our clinical trials in the second half of 2020.
-However, even once Catapult is producing clinical trial material, we will still continue to rely on third party manufacturers to meet our clinical trial demands.
+Our GMP manufacturing suite at the Cell and Gene Therapy Catapult Limited center in Stevenage, United Kingdom (Catapult) is now operational, and, subject to the impact of COVID-19, we expect to obtain MHRA certification in the middle of 2021.
+We have also partnered with Elevate Bio, LLC for access to Elevate Bio BaseCamp, its 140,000 square foot, world-class cell and gene therapy manufacturing facility based in Waltham, MA.
+The BaseCamp partnership enables us to establish additional manufacturing capacity and technical capabilities in the United States, in addition to our existing Stevenage, United Kingdom, manufacturing facility.
+However, even once we are producing clinical trial material at Catapult and at ElevateBio, we will still continue to rely on third party manufacturers to meet our clinical trial demands.
 We have not yet caused any product candidates to be manufactured or processed on a commercial scale and may not be able to do so for any of our product candidates.
 We plan to make changes as we work to optimize the manufacturing process.
 For example, we may switch or be required to switch from research-grade materials to commercial-grade materials in order to get regulatory approval of our product candidates.
 We cannot be sure that even minor changes in the process will result in therapies that are safe and effective and licensed for commercial sale.

-The facilities used by our contract manufacturers to manufacture our product candidates must be approved by the FDA or other foreign regulatory authorities following inspections by the FDA or other foreign regulatory authorities.
+The facilities used by our contract manufacturers to manufacture our product candidates must be approved by the FDA, as part of our BLA, or other foreign regulatory authorities following inspections by the FDA or other foreign regulatory authorities.
 We do not control the manufacturing process of, and are completely dependent on, our contract manufacturing partners for compliance with cGMPs and any other regulatory requirements of the FDA or other regulatory authorities for the manufacture of our product candidates.
 We have no control over the ability of our contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
-If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of our product candidates or if it withdraws any approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates.
+If the FDA or a comparable foreign regulatory authority finds deficiencies with or does not approve these facilities for the manufacture of our product candidates or if it finds deficiencies or withdraws any approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates.